We

 to get out, Brent convinces Kovack to see

-if his new abilities include telekinesis.
+if his new abilities include telekinesis

-She coaches him to concentrate on the lock
+and coaches him to concentrate on the lock

-and to try and "push" it open.
+and "push" it open.

 He concentrates and blurts out "Open